-Time-proven systems
+ReWater’s Time-proven systems

-ReWater’s recycling irrigation systems have been in operation and evolved over three decades.
-They use greywater like an irrigation system is supposed to, with no unnecessary bells and whistles, and no programming or security nightmares.
-And they’re automatically backed-up with city water so your landscape gets fully watered if you aren’t producing enough greywater on any particular day, and even when you go on vacation.
+ReWater’s systems automatically supplement with city water and/or rain so your landscape gets fully watered if you aren’t producing enough greywater that day, and when you go on vacation.

 Our Founder

-Early Adoption and Activism
+ReWater’s Early Adoption and Activism

-In 1992-1994, he worked with virtually every local, regional, and state building safety and health protection agency in California to help write the first state greywater irrigation code for single-family systems.
-Since then, he’s worked with those stakeholders and others pursuant to further legislation to improve the code several times.
-Now included are multi-family and commercial systems.
-The state graywater code is now Chapter 15 of the California Plumbing Code.
+In 1992-1994, he worked literally thousands of hours with virtually every local, regional, and state building safety and environmental health protection agency and interest group in California to help write the first state greywater irrigation code for single-family systems.

 Building Partnerships